 We had the chance to watch the many young children sing us a welcoming song – they joined in with the Adamu on the sidelines; practising their jumps and enjoying being wild and free.

 Most of the children were completely intrigued by the paleness of my skin; holding my hands and stroking my arms with total fascination.
-These children were so happy with the little that they had; their cows, their blankets and the pureness of their family and friends.
+It showed me that a child is a child, no matter their nationality… And that their innocence is a thing of beauty.

 The children either go to school in a nearby town or are taught about their practices by a Maasai in their own village.
 It ultimately depends on their location…